Rago Fab Dash Mount For 5th Gen 4Runner – Install Guide

 Step 4.
 Drill Top Mounting Holes

-Ensure you still have the dash mount level, and flush, and that there is no rubbing or contact between it and your factory head unit.
+Ensure the mount is still level and flush and that there is no rubbing or contact between it and your factory head unit.
 Then, mark the driver-side hole to be drilled.
-Now, go ahead and remove the level (if utilized) and pull out the two longer bolts on top of the dash mount.
+Now, go ahead and remove the level (if utilized) and pull out the two longer bolts on top of the mount.

 This is where it gets tricky.
-Where the bolts were on top of the dash mount, drill straight down.
-The 3/16 drill bit will fit through the dash mount and spacer.
+Where the bolts were on top, drill straight down.
+The 3/16 drill bit will fit through the mount and spacer.
 Ensure you drill down as straight as possible.

 Step 5.
 Drill Driver Side Hole

 Now that you have drilled out the two top holes, you still need to drill out the driver-side hole.
-You can’t drill the driver’s side due to the steering wheel in the way.
-So, you will need to uninstall the car stereo first.
+You can’t drill the driver’s side because the steering wheel is in the way, so you will need to uninstall the car stereo first.

 To do this, use a 10mm socket and wrench and disconnect the four upper bolts directly underneath the car stereo (I already removed two bolts before taking this picture).
 Then, pull the head unit toward you with one hand on the bottom and the other on the top.

-With the head unit removed, you can drill your driver’s side hole.
-See below for reference.
+You can drill your driver’s side hole with the head unit removed.
+See above for reference.

 Step 6.
 Install Top Mounting Bolts

-First, be sure to put the spacers between the Rago Dash Mount and the 4Runner dash.
-Once you have the spacers and bolts through, you will need to add the washer and nut to secure the top bolts.
+First, put the spacers between the mount and the dash.
+Once you have the spacers and bolts through, you must add the washer and nut to secure the top bolts.
 I utilized a magnetic stick to secure the washer and nut.
 This allows you to hold the washer and nut in place vertically.

 I used my other hand to tighten the bolt.
-Once the bolt and nut mate, I used needle nose pliers to secure it.
-See the below image for reference.
+Once the bolt and nut mate, I used needle-nose pliers to secure them.
+See the image above for reference.

 Step 7.
 Install Side Mounting Bolts